lwilk0/fmp/README.md

   -d, --delete   Delete account from password manager. used as: -d, --delete -s, --setup    Setup fmp. used as: -s, --setup
-  -c, --create   Create password. used as: -c, --create -e, --entropy  Calculate password entropy used as: -e, --entropy -h, --help     Print help
+  -c, --create   Create password. used as: -c, --create -e, --entropy  Calculate password entropy. used as: -e, --entropy -h, --help     Print help
 ```
 #### TODO: